serjan-nasredin/dockerfile-sublime/README.md

-# Dockerfile syntax highlighting support for Sublime Text 3
+# Dockerfile syntax highlighting for Sublime Text 3

 You can download using the following commands: